 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-There are also clinical trials that study new ways to ease symptoms and side effects during treatment and manage the late effects that may occur after treatment.
-Talk with your doctor about clinical trials regarding side effects.
-In addition, there are ongoing studies about ways to prevent the disease.
+Some clinical trials study new ways to relieve symptoms and side effects during treatment.
+Others study ways to manage the late effects that may happen a long time after treatment.
+Talk with your doctor about clinical trials for symptoms and side effects.
+There are also clinical trials studying ways to prevent cancer.

-Sometimes people have concerns that, by participating in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials is rare.
+Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
+However, placebos are usually combined with standard treatment in most cancer clinical trials.
 When a placebo is used in a study, it is done with the full knowledge of the participants.
 Find out more about placebos in cancer clinical trials.

 To join a clinical trial, patients must participate in a process known as informed consent.
 During informed consent, the doctor will list all of the patient’s options so that the person understands how the new treatment differs from the standard treatment.
 The doctor must also explain all of the risks of the new treatment, which may or may not be different from the risks of standard treatment.
 Finally, the doctor must detail what will be required of each patient in order to participate in the clinical trial, including the number of doctor visits, tests, and the schedule of treatment.